Discovery and Discovery Motions

 On all motions for discovery that have been referred to the Magistrate Judge, counsel is required to meet and confer, in accordance with E.D.
 Mich.
 LR 37.1 in an attempt to resolve, or at least narrow the disputed issues.
 The Court requires counsel to engage in a good-faith attempt to resolve all discovery matters before a motion is heard, and to submit a Stipulation and Order Resolving Motion where the parties have been able to work out their differences.
 Accordingly, parties are directed to meet and confer face-to-face; i.e., in person, in advance of the hearing, for an item-by-item discussion of each issue in dispute.

 If unresolved issues remain, the parties shall cooperatively prepare a Joint List of Unresolved Issues setting forth the issues that remain unresolved.
 The Joint List must certify that good faith efforts to resolve the matter[s] in controversy have been undertaken and specify the date(s), time(s), method/mode, and length of the events by which the meet-and-confer requirements were fulfilled.
-The Joint List shall not exceed ten pages, absent good cause, and should be structured as follows:
+The Joint List is meant to summarize, not fully rehash the previously briefed arguments, and shall not exceed ten pages, absent good cause, and should be structured as follows:

 Unresolved Issue No. 1: [Recite Issue]